CruxConnect/crux-docs/_ordering_supplier/add_order_tracking.md

 : (string) The Universal Unique Identifier for the Item

 quantity
-: (number) The Quantity of the Item included in the shipment associated with the Tracking Number
+: (integer) The Quantity of the Item included in the shipment associated with the Tracking Number

 sku_cost
-: (number) The SKU cost
+: (decimal) The SKU cost (2 decimal places)

 ### Expected Response Codes